 - Aggressive and thorough representation in the event a lawsuit has to be filed.

 If you or a loved one has been bitten by a dog, it is important that you obtain legal representation to hold the insurance company responsible for your affliction.
-Our experienced and dedicated personal injury attorneys will provide you with the assistance you need to recover a financial settlement to heal physically and emotionally.
+Our experienced and dedicated dog bite injury attorneys will provide you with the assistance you need to recover a financial settlement to heal physically and emotionally.

 The Law Offices of Steers & Associates offers our legal services with dog bite injury cases on a contingency-fee basis.
 When a settlement for damages is secured, then the law firm legal fees will be covered by an agreed upon percentage of the financial compensation to the client.
 If you have been seriously injured by a dog attack, contact our offices today to schedule a free consultation.